cavalab/srbench/docs/CompetitionGuide2023.md

 tl;dr the second edition of the symbolic regression competition will allow the participants to experiment with their own pipeline to submit the best symbolic regression model.
 We will have two tracks: best accuracy-simplicity trade-off and best pre and post-analysis.
 Read below for more details and don’t forget to join our Discord server at https://discord.gg/Dahqh3Chwy

+The participation link is now online!
+See [Entries].

 # Call for participation

 The 2023 edition of the Symbolic Regression (SR) competition will be composed of two tracks: performance track and interpretability track.